barsoom/review/README.md

 * [ ] Consider if temporary state-sync could be setup so both apps could be used at once for a while
 * [ ] Auto reload on code changes to keep everyone up to date (as changes will come somewhat often), or a notice that you are behind like trello

+## Make it possible and practial to switch over to this version for normal use

+* [ ] Implement the comments page
+* [ ] Add any missing behavior from the angular code
+* [ ] Send entire state when you re-connect, show that this works as it's kind of a killer feature for this version

+## More reliable state sync

+* [x] Simplify / Usability: Explore the UI-feel when not doing any local updates at all, just displaying the server updates
+  - [ ] Have a offline-label displayed by js (or set as elm state?) on send-to-server-errors, and hidden on join?
+* [ ] Experiment: Keep a list of all actions that have happened in server memory, with an incrementing id?
+  - [ ] Backup the list to redis to handle restarts

 ## Make the tools better

 * [x] Support multiple files in elm-brunch